Drama: Pantomime

-Pantomime (informally panto), is a type of musical comedy stage production, designed for family entertainment.
+Pantomime (informally "panto"), is a type of musical comedy stage production, designed for family entertainment.
 It was developed in England and is still performed throughout the United Kingdom, generally during the Christmas and New Year season and, to a lesser extent, in other English-speaking countries.
 Modern pantomime includes songs, gags, slapstick comedy and dancing, employs gender-crossing actors, and combines topical humour with a story loosely based on a well-known fairy tale, fable or folk tale.
 It is a participatory form of theatre, in which the audience is expected to sing along with certain parts of the music and shout out phrases to the performers.
+Part of the appeal of amateur dramatics pantomime productions is seeing well-known local figures on stage.

 These stories follow in the tradition of fables and folk tales.
 Usually, there is a lesson learned, and with some help from the audience, the hero/heroine saves the day.
 This kind of play uses stock characters seen in masque and again commedia dell'arte, these characters include the villain (doctore), the clown/servant (Arlechino/Harlequin/buttons), the lovers etc. These plays usually have an emphasis on moral dilemmas, and good always triumphs over evil, this kind of play is also very entertaining making it a very effective way of reaching many people.

 Pantomime has a long theatrical history in Western culture dating back to classical theatre.
 It developed partly from the 16th century commedia dell'arte tradition of Italy, as well as other European and British stage traditions, such as 17th-century masques and music hall.
 An important part of the pantomime, until the late 19th century, was the harlequinade.
 Outside Britain the word "pantomime" is usually used to mean miming, rather than the theatrical form discussed here.